Voice acting: Commercial

 One of the most common uses for voice acting is within commercial advertising.
 The voice actor is hired to voice a message associated with the advertisement.
 This has different sub-genres such as television, radio, film, and online advertising.
 The sub-genres are all different styles in their own right.
 For example, television commercials tend to be voiced with a narrow, flat inflection pattern (or prosody pattern) whereas radio commercials, especially local ones, tend to be voiced with a very wide inflection pattern in an almost over-the-top style.
 Marketers and advertisers use voice-overs in radio, TV, online adverts, and more; total advertising spend in the UK was forecast to be £21.8 billion in 2017.
-Voice-over used in commercial adverts is also the only area of voice acting where "de-breathing" is used.
+Voice-over used in commercial adverts had traditionally been the only area of voice acting where "de-breathing" was used.
 This means artificially removing breaths from the recorded voice, and is done to stop the audience being distracted in any way from the commercial message that is being put across.
+However, removal of breaths has now become increasingly common in many other types of voice acting.